-ECAs may include debt reported to a consumer credit reporting agency or credit bureau, legal or judicial processes to collect the debt, sale of the debt, lawsuits or liens against the patient or patient's property, or requiring payment on past unpaid bills for FAP related care before providing medically necessary care.
+ECAs may include debt reported to a consumer credit reporting agency or credit bureau, legal or judicial processes to collect the debt, sale of the debt, lawsuits or liens against the patient or patient's property, or requiring payment on past unpaid bills for FAP-related care before providing medically necessary care.

-Patients who qualify for financial assistance during the collection process and within one year from the date of service will have their balance adjusted to zero, collection efforts will cease permanently and notice will be sent to any credit bureau where adverse information had previously been reported.
+Patients who qualify for financial assistance during the collection process and within one year from the date of service will have their balance adjusted to zero, collection efforts will cease permanently, and notice will be sent to any credit bureau where adverse information had previously been reported.

-All contracted parties involved in debt collection activities on behalf of BayCare Health System and affiliated hospital facilities will be subject to all financial assistance and billing and collection standards included in this policy.
+All contracted parties involved in debt collection activities on behalf of BayCare and affiliated hospital facilities will be subject to all financial assistance and billing and collection standards included in this policy.

-Hospital websites where all financial assistance documents (this policy, a plain language summary of the policy, the application for financial assistance, a list of non-employed providers of emergency and medically necessary care in the hospital, and translations of these documents) can be obtained from:
+Hospital websites where all financial assistance documents (this policy, a plain language summary of the policy, the application for financial assistance, a list of providers of emergency and medically necessary care in the hospital that indicates whether the provider is covered under this financial assistance policy, and translations of these documents) can be obtained from:

-- List of providers:
+- Provider list (by hospital):

 BayCareFinancialAssistance.org

 - Bartow Regional Medical Center: BayCare.org/BRMC

 - BayCare Alliant Hospital: BayCare.org/BAH

-- BayCare Health System: BayCare.org
+- BayCare Health System:

+BayCare.org

+- BayCare Hospital Wesley Chapel: BayCare.org/WesleyChapel

 - Mease Countryside Hospital: BayCare.org/MCH

 - Mease Dunedin Hospital: BayCare.org/MDH